Article hero image

 2. Where is the provincial tuition credit I used to receive each year as a student?
 I don’t see it calculated.

-Beginning in 2016, several provinces, including Ontario, Saskatchewan and Alberta, started eliminating their provincial tuition credit, meaning that depending on where you live, there may not be one calculated for you for 2022.
+Beginning in 2016, several provinces, including Ontario, Saskatchewan and Alberta, started eliminating their provincial tuition credit, meaning that depending on where you live, there may not be one calculated for you for this year.
 (This also means that, sadly, there are no provincial tuition credits available for transfer to a parent or spouse).
 The federal tuition tax credit is still available, which allows students enrolled in post-secondary education to claim their tuition in order to reduce their taxable income.
 They can also transfer up to $5,000 of their tuition credit to a spouse, parent or grandparent.

 TLDR Newsletter Logo